-Attorney General 2019-7 Four Additional Attorneys General Join National Emergency LawsuitPosted on Mar 13, 2019 in Latest News
+Attorney General 2019-7 Four Additional Attorneys General Join National Emergency LawsuitPosted on Mar 13, 2019 in Latest Department News

 HONOLULU – Hawaii Attorney General Clare E. Connors today welcomed Attorneys General from Massachusetts, Rhode Island, Vermont and Wisconsin to the coalition of 20 states challenging President Trump’s unfounded declaration of a national emergency and his attempt to divert funding appropriated by Congress for other purposes.
 The coalition alleges that the Trump Administration’s emergency declaration and diversion of funds is unconstitutional and otherwise unlawful.
 The group seeks to block the Trump Administration’s emergency declaration, the unauthorized construction of the border wall, and any illegal diversion of Congressionally-appropriated funds.